tarnas14/blog/src/blog/dotfiles-rabbithole.md

 And at the end of the day - that's what matters.

-## But I didn't solve the original problem
+## But I didn't solve the original problem, did I?

 I wanted to write `.NET Core` code and run into a big yak to shave.